 Even though Buick got over 168,000 cars out the door by 1935, it still managed only a 7th place finish with Dodge, Oldsmobile and Pontiac displacing it among “medium price” brands.
 Perhaps a line of nothing but eight cylinder cars during a time of economic collapse was not the magic combination it had seemed to be in 1931, when prosperity was just around the corner.
 Buick would prove, however, that it still had something left in the tank.

 1936 saw the beginnings of some new model names that would serve for many years (if not decades).
 Where older Buicks were identified by a Series number (40, 50, 60, 70 and 90) the ’36 models got names.
 The Special (Series 40), Century (Series 60) and Roadmaster (Series 70) would put some ooomph into the lineup.
 The Special got the smaller of the two straight eights and the middle line B body while the Roadmaster naturally got the big engine and the larger C body.
 This would remain a constant state of things for each of those cars through 1958.
-The 1936 Century would mate the Roadmaster’s big 320 cid (5.2L) straight eight with the Special’s B body, a car which became known as the banker’s hot rod.
+The 1936 Century would mate the Roadmaster’s big 320 cid (5.2L) straight eight with the Special’s B body, a car that became known as the banker’s hot rod.

 The combination of a solid lineup of solid cars (and stylish ones, at that) worked back then just as it does today.
 Buick was back up to 278,000 units and 4th place by 1940.
 And as Al Jolson famously proclaimed in his 1927 film The Jazz Singer, “You ain’t seen nothin’ yet!”